Monkton Heathfield Western Bypass, Somerset

 The route of the highway is to be 558m in length with an additional existing 82m long link road spur to the north, traversing across a construction compound in the east and an agricultural field in the west.
 A new road bridge is proposed as part of the scheme which will cross a water course, known as Allen’s Brook, which is aligned north to south through the centre of the site.

-The site investigation works were undertaken in February 2017 and were directed and supervised by an engineer from CGL.
+The site investigation works were undertaken by CGL.
 The investigation comprised of cable percussion boreholes either side of the water crossing and a series of trial pits and windowless sampling boreholes to profile the shallow ground conditions to enable highway design and earthworks profiling.

 The ground conditions encountered during the intrusive investigation were generally consistent with those contained within the published and unpublished BGS information for the area.
 To the west of Allen’s Brook, the ground conditions comprise Topsoil overlying cohesive and granular superficial River Terrace Deposits, beneath which are solid geology deposits from the Mercia Mudstone Group.
 To the east of Allen’s Brook, Made Ground was recorded overlying the superficial and solid geology.